Torphedo/BOTW-CompletedSaveFile/README.md

 starting from the mlc folder instead of the Cemu folder.

 Switch Console: Use Checkpoint Save Manager to load the saves in, it should have a folder it pulls from on the microSD card.
+(I haven't needed to load saves on Switch in a few months, so I don't remember the exact filepath)